 The automatic stay is a great tool to stop further garnishing, but there are exceptions.
 While most creditors will be barred from any further collection, alimony and child support will continue being deducted from your wages.

 If the primary goal for filing for bankruptcy was to get relief from the alimony and child support payments, then going ahead might be a waste of time and resources.
 Make sure that you seek the counsel of an Oklahoma City wage garnishment attorney before making major legal decisions.

 Compassionate Legal Professionals Helping Clients Seek Financial Relief

 If wage garnishment is already burdening you or is likely to give you hardship, you can take steps towards stopping it.
 Whatever avenue you choose will depend on your unique situation and may not apply to the exempted garnishments.

 Bankruptcy also offers excellent relief but may not apply in every circumstance.
 Debtors who are unsure whether and how to stop deductions on their income should consult with an attorney early enough.
-Consider discussing your financial difficulties with Oklahoma City bankruptcy attorneys at Mitchell & Hammond to get the best advice on the most appropriate kind of relief for your specific case.
+Consider discussing your financial difficulties with Oklahoma City bankruptcy attorneys at Hammond Law Firm to get the best advice on the most appropriate kind of relief for your specific case.